Economy of Pakistan: 2000s

 The 2000s witnessed a period of substantial economic challenges and transformations for Pakistan.
-The impact of high public debt gained prominence, identified by the official Debt Reduction and Management Committee in 2001, contributing to a decline in the growth rate to less than 4% per annum.
-Despite an initial upturn in the growth rate, the decade unfolded with persistent macroeconomic crises.
-Although achieving a noteworthy growth rate of 8.6% in 2004–05, subsequent years were marred by a series of setbacks, including a growth slowdown, low growth, high inflation, an energy crisis, and worsening fiscal and balance of payments positions.
+The impact of high public debt gained prominence, contributing to a decline in the growth rate to less than 4% per annum.
+With an initial upturn in the growth rate, the decade unfolded with persistent macroeconomic crises.
+Achieving a growth rate of 8.6% in 2004, subsequent years were marred by a series of setbacks, including a growth slowdown, low growth, high inflation, an energy crisis, and worsening fiscal and balance of payments positions.